eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 **1. User Engagement:**

    * Measure session duration and number of interactions per session.
-   * Track frequency of chatbot usage by unique users.
+   * Track the frequency of chatbot usage by unique users.

 **2. Response Accuracy:**